Jeangowhy/opendocs/jni_spec.md

 Note that escape sequences can safely begin `_0`, `_1`, etc, because class and method names in Java source code never begin with a number.
 However, that is not the case in class files that were not generated from Java source code.
 To preserve the 1:1 mapping to a native method name, the VM checks the resulting name as follows.
 If the process of escaping any precursor string from the `native` method declaration (class or method name, or argument type) causes a "`0`", "`1`", "`2`", or "`3`" character from the precursor string to appear unchanged in the result _either_ immediately after an underscore _or_ at the beginning of the escaped string (where it will follow an underscore in the fully assembled name), then the escaping process is said to have "failed".
 In such cases, no native library search is performed, and the attempt to link the `native` method invocation will throw `UnsatisfiedLinkError`.
 It would be possible to extend the present simple mapping scheme to cover such cases, but the complexity costs would outweigh any benefit.

 Both the native methods and the interface APIs follow the standard library-calling convention on a given platform.
-For example, UNIX systems use the C calling convention, while Win32 systems use __stdcall.
+For example, UNIX systems use the C calling convention, while Win32 systems use `__stdcall`.

-Native methods can also be explicitly linked using the [`RegisterNatives` function](functions.html#registering-native-methods).
+Native methods can also be explicitly linked using the [`RegisterNatives` function](#registering-native-methods).
 Be aware that `RegisterNatives` can change the documented behavior of the JVM (including cryptographic algorithms, correctness, security, type safety), by changing the native code to be executed for a given native Java method.
 Therefore use applications that have native libraries utilizing the `RegisterNatives` function with caution.

 ### Native Method Arguments